 Also in this volume, there are deep background stories that reveal exciting lives of promise and challenge, and explain much of what is to come.

 In “The Dreams of Ida Rothschild,” a young girl’s ruined life shadows the wasted and arrogant destruction of Old Earth’s senseless organization and harsh depletion of the planet.
 In this volume, the old ScreenMasters try again to destroy us, but this time a resolution is planned and executed.
 The threat of violent destruction is again in the offing, but with a surprise ending.
 This book also offers a planet-by-planet tour of the new planets and their peoples, a new exploration of spatial dimensions, time travel, and of molecular travel, a revealed discovery of the Emer ScreenMasters of epic proportions.

-These books prove that life does not have to be a chain of disasters and destruction of lives and futures.
+These books prove that life does not have to be a chain of disasters with the constant destruction of lives and futures.
 It can be so much more and so much better.

 The human race’s future is a bright star, that in today’s world is struggling to shine.
-But, in tomorrow’s blossoms, brightly to become a super nova of surprising hope and reassuring inspiration for us all.
+But, in W. Mahlon Purdin’s tomorrow’s it blossoms brightly to become a super nova of surprising hope and reassuring inspiration for us all.